SFPC/sfpc.github.io/poetichardware-spring2020.md

 [Tiri Kananuruk](http://xxx.tiri.xxx/) is a performance and new media artist.
 She holds a BA in exhibition design from Chulalongkorn University in Bangkok, and an MPS from the Interactive Telecommunications Program at New York University.
 Her work explores the manipulation of sound in the context of technological consumerism, examining human relationships through the use of transmitted signals, machine learning, natural language processing and bodily movement.

+This class is organized by Taeyoon Choi of the School for Poetic Computation.

 ### ​​I’m still not sure if I should take this class?!!?
 ​​
 ​​If you already have a clear electronics project in mind, like building a drone or a complex I.O.T. system, this may not be the right class for you.
 However, if you want to learn about electronics + hardware through the lens of poetry, self-expression and quirky thoughtfulness, we look forward to working a playing together.

+### What will I get from taking this class

+- Special tutorials and class materials created by SFPC teachers
+- Lectures, homeworks, 1:1 office hours with SFPC teachers
+- A custom board designed by Taylor Levy (We will ship it out to you)

+### What is not included in the tuitio?

+- A laptop computer with a webcam (not provided)
+- Soldering iron and basic electronic tools (We will suggest our favorite tools for you to purchase or source)
+- A kit of electronic parts (We will make a list of items for you to order)
+- Tools and kit would cost roughly $300 USD if you were to buy all new items

 ### How do I apply?